 Wingstedt, Johnny, Brandstrüm, Sture, and Berg

 Cited by 16 other publications

 Ó hÍr, Liam & Louis Strange

-This list is based on CrossRef data as of 10 january 2022.
+This list is based on CrossRef data as of 24 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.